wikiLingo/wikiLingo/README.md

 <a href="http://visop-dev.com/repo/download/wikiLingo.zip">Download Pre Alpha</a><br/>
 <a href="http://wikiLingoDoesThat.com/demo/editor.php">Pre Alpha Demo</a>

 wikiLingo is a fun and exciting new programming language that you DON'T HAVE TO LEARN!
-It's fully wysiwyg (What You See Is What You Get) driven, for a complete visual web experience.
+It's fully WYSIWYG (What You See Is What You Get) driven, for a complete visual web experience.
 It has a powerful plugin architecture for implementing whatever functionality you want into your website.
 If you'd like to learn what wikiLingo Looks like (ie, if you want to actually code it), lets start with something simple, like a tabs interface:

 ```